Your Federal Rights

 1-2 days

-Request your CC&Rs, architectural guidelines, and any satellite dish policies from your HOA management company.
-Identify specific restrictions they may attempt to enforce.
+Request the CC&Rs, architectural guidelines, and any satellite-dish policies from the HOA management company.
+Identify the exact restrictions the board is most likely to cite back to you.

 • Check for any existing satellite dish language